Israeli minister prays at flashpoint holy site as officials say 33 aid-seekers killed in Gaza

 Videos of hungry and suffering Israeli hostages

 The videos — released by Hamas and Islamic Jihad, the second-largest militant group in Gaza — triggered outrage across the political spectrum after the hostages, speaking under duress, described grim conditions and an urgent lack of food.
-Tens of thousands rallied in Tel Aviv on Saturday urging Israel and the United States to urgently pursue the hostages' release after suspending ceasefire talks.
+Tens of thousands rallied in Tel Aviv on Saturday, calling on Israel and the United States to urgently pursue the hostages' release after suspending ceasefire talks.

 Right-wing politicians who oppose deals with Hamas said the videos reinforced their conviction that Hamas must be obliterated.